systemctl(1) - phpMan

 show-environment

 Dump the systemd manager environment block.
-The environment block
+This is the environment

-will be dumped in straight-forward form suitable for sourcing into
+environment block will be dumped in straight-forward form suitable

 set-environment VARIABLE=VALUE...